Tag: proactivity

 The Xbox 360 has it’s own internal memory, unless you want to play games that require more memory or you have a lot of game profiles, the best solution is to remove the current malfunctioning hard drive and get a new one.
 Else, it’s really not needed and works fine without it.

-One System Has Been Saved!
+This “Broken” Xbox System Has Been Saved!

-After trying to figure out what was wrong with this system, I felt dumb because the solution was so simple – I didn’t have to open the entire system open, I would have broken it for real because I don’t know what to do, then my boss could sell this at work to break.
+After trying to figure out what was wrong with this system, I felt dumb because the solution was so simple — I didn’t have to open the entire system open.
+I would have broken it for real because I don’t know what to do, then my boss could sell this at work to break.
 Some people get ecstatic when they get to break a gaming system not theirs.
 I was so happy because I told them I was going to fix it, with no prior electronics experience AT ALL, and I did!

 Now, my job can do what they want with this system, but I figured that, since it works, we could put it to use than break it when can still be used to play on.
 The customer that dropped it off also gave the remote controllers and the Kinect system too.
 All we’d need would be batteries and a few multiplayer games, then we’d be set!